 Stroll through bamboo groves, stopping to visit World Heritage site, Tenryu-ji.
 This afternoon, board the "romantic train" back to Arashiyama.

 After a quiet walk through fruit orchards and rice fields, pause at a local soy sauce maker to learn more about this Asian staple.
-Dinner tonight is a lesson in the art of grilling.
+Enjoy dinner in town tonight.

 In Nara Park, see herds of tame deer surround a treasure trove of UNESCO-protected temples.
 Later, enjoy dinner at a traditional Japanese estate.

-Hike the colourful paths of Fushimi Inari-Taisha, passing beautiful shrines and lakes en route.
+Hike the colourful paths surrounding Kiyomizu-dera temple, passing beautiful shrines and lakes en route.
 Then, head to the hot spring town of Yamanaka Onsen, where you'll quickly appreciate the art of a good onsen soak.

 Following a morning stroll through one of the most beautiful gardens in Kanazawa, you will be driven to the train station to continue your onward travels.
 Sayōnara!